 SINCE 1948, THE CABLE INDUSTRY HAS BEEN A FORCE FOR AMERICAN INNOVATION.

-Below you can peruse a brief history of cable's most innovative achievements that millions of American consumers enjoy every day.
+Below you can peruse a brief history of the industry's most innovative achievements that millions of American consumers enjoy every day.

 Beginning almost simultaneously in Arkansas, Oregon and Pennsylvania in 1948, cable originally brought distant over-the-air television signals from miles away to mountainous or geographically remote areas.